Autoregressive Quantile Flows for Predictive Uncertainty Estimation

 \paragraph{Comparison to Other Flow Families.} In general, any transformer family that can be used within autoregressive models can be used within the quantile flows framework, including integration-based transformers \citep{wehenkel2021unconstrained} spline approximations \citep{muller2019neural, durkan2019neural, dolatabadi2020invertible}, piece-wise separable models, and others.

 A key feature of our framework is that it {\em supports both forwards and reverse training} while alternatives do not.
-For example, when training a neural autoregressive flow \citep{huang2018neural}, we need to compute $y$ from $z$ to compute the log-likelihood.
-Hence, we can only parameterize $\tau$ in the reverse direction.
-However, since $\tau$ is analytically invertible, this precludes us from sampling from it.
-Our method on the other hand, can be parameterized in the forwards direction using a flexible neural approximator for $\tau$, making it possible to both sample and use a flexible neural approximator for $\tau$.
+For example, when training a neural autoregressive flow \citep{huang2018neural}, we need to compute $z$ from $x$ to compute the log-likelihood.
+Thus, we parameterize $\tau^{-1}$ with a neural network, but then $\tau$ is not analytically invertible, which precludes us from sampling from it.
+Our method, on the other hand, parameterizes $\tau$ itself using a flexible neural approximator, making it possible to easily perform sampling within a flexible neural autoregressive flow for the first time.

 Additionally, modeling flexible CDFs enables us to study broader classes of distributions, including discrete ones.
 We perform early experiments and leave the full extension to future work.